Test Day

 You may be recorded for security purposes during your test.

 If you need a break (e.g. to use the toilets), raise your hand to notify the invigilator.
 Unless you have been approved for pause-the-clock breaks, the test cannot be paused.
 You will lose time when out of the room.
+There are no breaks between modules or papers of your test.

-If you have any concerns over the check-in process, please contact Pearson VUE Customer Services .
+If you have any concerns over the check-in process, please contact Pearson Customer Services .
 We advise you do this at least 5 working days before your test.

 You should also ensure you are familiar with our Test Incident Policy.
 This applies if you fall ill during your test, or there are any significant disturbances to your test, such as a fire alarm or technical issues.
 If a problem is not reported during your test, UAT-UK will not normally take any action.
 If a problem affects your test, make sure you obtain an incident case number before you leave the Test Centre.